kofrasa/flask-apputils/README.md

 ==============
 A collections of common utilities and patterns for Flask applications.

-Includes some useful snippets from [flask.pocco.org](flask.pocoo.org/snippets)
+Includes useful snippets from [flask.pocco.org](http://flask.pocoo.org/snippets/)

 Install